Walking for Health

 Walk Leaders are key to the success of Walking for Health in Northern Ireland and they have a unique and valuable contribution to make to health improvement, complementing the work of Health and Social Care staff.
-There are a number of Walking for Health walking groups across South Eastern Trust (SET) area:

 The training manual supports the Walk Leader training course and covers the issues a Walk Leader would need to know to plan, organise and deliver safe and effective health walks.

 - The leaflet gives some basic information on the Walking for Health programme and the Walk Leader training course.
 Click here to access the leaflet.

 - The role description gives specific details on all aspects of a Walk Leader’s role, including tasks and duties, walk locations, training and support, supervision and accountability.
 Click here to access the role description.